ComEd Green Region FAQ

 Retroactive reimbursement for costs accrued between the application deadline and the grant award may be allowed on a case-by-case basis.
 All requests for such reimbursement must be made in writing to firstname.lastname@example.org.
 It is not guaranteed that such requests will be approved.

-To apply for the ComEd Green Region Grant, go to this webpage and click “apply now” to be taken to the grant application home page.
+Applications are closed for 2023.
+When the application reopens, go to this webpage and click “apply now” to be taken to the grant application home page.

 We use Submittable to accept and review applications.
 At the bottom of the home page select “Create Your Account.”
 Once you create your account the application form will be available under the home page.